dreamking60/d3-start-to-finish-leanpub/manuscript/19 PRACTICAL Add labels.md

 }
 ```

-The changes follow the same pattern as in the Joining an array to groups of elements section of the More on D3 Joins chapter.
+The changes follow the same pattern as in the 'Joining an array to groups of elements' section of the More on D3 Joins chapter.

 The join code in function `update` now joins `<g>` elements instead of `<circle>` elements.
 A new function `updateGroup` is called on each joined element.

 `updateGroup` appends a `<circle>` and `<text>` element to the current `<g>` element (if it's empty).
 The `<g>` element is given a class attribute with value `country` (which helps us later on when we style each country).

-Instead of setting the center of each circle we now apply a transform to each `<g>` element.
+Instead of setting the center of each circle we now apply a translate transform to each `<g>` element.
 We set the circle radius as before.
 Finally we set the `y` attribute of the label and its text content using the two properties we added in the previous section.

 Now save `js/layout.js` and `js/update.js` and load Step 7 in your browser.
 You should see: